Ellen Rice Studio of Fine Art

 This may sound strange to some, particularly those organized people who’ve never been afflicted with an artist type in their lives: I don’t always start a painting knowing exactly what I want it to look like when completed.

 What has worked best for me over the years is having a general idea (sometimes none) and letting the painting reveal itself as I paint out from a light source.
 Then it flows, has life.
-I don’t feel like “I” paint these; it’s rather like ideas flow through me and my brush and when I clear distractions from my thought and listen well enough to those ideas, a pleasing painting is born.
+I don’t feel like “I” paint these; it’s rather like ideas flow through me and my brush and when I clear distractions from my thought and listen well enough to those ideas, a painting is born.

 Sometimes, a painting happens right away.
 Other times it takes longer, occasionally much longer, a few much, much longer.
 Patience was a lesson for me.
 It was painted over an 8-year period.